How to Become a Surgical Technologist in Indiana

 Completing an appropriate secondary program qualifies you to take the NBSTSA exam.
 A passing score on the exam will qualify you to become certified.
 Once certified, you must complete 15 credits of continuing education courses each year and renew the certification every four years.
 The state of Indiana also requires 15 hours of continuing education, regardless of certification status.

-To become certified you first have to complete an educational and training program in surgical technology.
+To become certified you first have to complete an education and training program in surgical technology.
 Indiana has several accredited programs from which to choose:

 - University of Saint Francis, Fort Wayne.
 Graduates of this program in Fort Wayne are also successful in getting certified, with a 100 percent pass rate for three years running.
 Students who complete the program earn an associate degree and complete hands-on clinical work at several area medical centers and hospitals before graduating.

 For a career in healthcare that will provide good job security in Indiana, surgical technology is a great option.
-In 2019, the state had 2,910 surgical technologists employed, and by 2026 that number is expected to grow to 3,290.
-That means there will be 400 new positions ready for those training for the career now.
+According to BLS, in 2020, the state had 2,840 surgical technologists employed, and by 2030 that number is expected to grow to 3,050.
+That means there will be 230 new positions ready for those training for the career now.

 Working as a Surgical Technologist in Indiana